BizTalk Server Teach me something new about Flat Files (or not) Part II video and slides are available at Integration Monday

 Session Overview: This is the second part of Sandro Pereira’s earlier presentation on flat files on Integration Monday.
 You can watch the video recording of the previous session here.

-Despite over the year’s new protocols, formats or patterns emerged like Web Services, WCF RESTful services, XML, JSON, among others.
-The use of text files (Flat Files) as CSV (Comma Separated Values) or TXT, one of the oldest common patterns for exchanging messages, still remains today one of the most used standards in systems integration and/or communication with business partners.
+Despite the years, new protocols, formats, or patterns have emerged, such as Web Services, WCF RESTful services, XML, and JSON, among others.
+The use of text files (Flat Files) in CSV (Comma Separated Values) or TXT, one of the oldest common patterns for exchanging messages, remains today one of the most widely used standards in systems integration and/or communication with business partners.

-While tools like Excel can help us interpret such files, this type of process is always iterative and requires few user tips so that software can determine where there is a need to separate the fields/columns as well the data type of each field.
-But for system integration (Enterprise Application Integration) like BizTalk Server, you must reduce any ambiguity, so that these kinds of operations can be performed thousands of times with confidence and without having recourse to a manual operator.
+While tools like Excel can help us interpret such files, this process is always iterative and requires a few user inputs so that the software can determine where to separate the fields/columns and the data type of each field.
+But for system integration (Enterprise Application Integration), such as BizTalk Server, you must eliminate ambiguity so that these operations can be performed thousands of times with confidence and without having recourse to a manual operator.

-You can see the recording session here: BizTalk Server: Teach me something new about Flat Files (or not) Part II.
+You can see the recording session here: BizTalk Server: Teach me something new about Flat Files (or not) Part II.https://youtu.be/pdXsgIyJfmo

 About Integration Monday